MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 If there is only one implementation found then use that implementation.
-EG  ```Public Property Get TimeOfDay() As ITimeSpan ``` Expect output  ```Public Property Get TimeOfDay() As DotNetLib.TimeSpan ``` Require to search known types may require searching dependent external type libraries?
-Currently an outstanding issue, quick fix perform manualy.
+EG  ```Public Property Get TimeOfDay() As ITimeSpan ``` Expect output  ```Public Property Get TimeOfDay() As DotNetLib.TimeSpan ``` Require to search known types may require searching dependent external type libraries?.